Mental Health Facilities Fairview, OR

 Providence Portland Medical Center Bh Unit - 8.4 miles from Fairview, OR

 Providence Portland Medical Center Bh Unit is a mental health clinic in Portland, OR, located at 4805 Ne Gilsan Street, 97213 zip code area.
-Providence Portland Medical Center Bh Unit provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
-Providence Portland Medical Center Bh Unit offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
-Providence Portland Medical Center Bh Unit also supports people with Alzheimer's or dementia, people with HIV or AIDS and military families.
-Additional services offered at Providence Portland Medical Center Bh Unit include suicide prevention services, mentoring/peer support/consumer-run services and integrated primary care services.
+Providence Portland Medical Center Bh Unit provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Providence Portland Medical Center Bh Unit offers cognitive behavioral therapy, psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
+Providence Portland Medical Center Bh Unit also supports people with serious mental illness, active duty military and seniors or older adults.
+Additional services offered at Providence Portland Medical Center Bh Unit include integrated primary care services, mentoring/peer support/consumer-run services and suicide prevention services.

 Frequently Asked Questions About Mental Health Treatment in Fairview, OR